-And let’s face it, if a company hasn’t got ANY online presence these days; there’s something going on.
+And let’s face it, if a company hasn’t got ANY online presence, that’s a red flag that something’s going on.

-There are two reasons to replace your boiler.
+There are 2 reasons to replace your boiler.

-The first, is because your boiler is ridiculously inefficient.
-All new boilers are A-Rated.
-On some properties, compared directly with a G-Rated boiler, that could see annual savings of up to £305, according to the Energy Saving Trust.
+The first is that your old boiler is ridiculously inefficient.
+On some properties, an A-rated new boiler could save you up to to £840 annually on your energy bills, according to the Energy Saving Trust.

-The second, is when you’ve got an old boiler, and the cost of maintenance or repair is spiralling out of control.
-If your boiler is old, out of warranty, and likely to cost £500-1,000+ to fix, that’s the time to at least consider getting boiler replacement quotes.
+The second is that you’ve got an old boiler, and the cost of maintenance or repair is spiralling out of control.
+If your boiler is old, out of warranty, and likely to cost £500-1,000+ to fix, that’s the time to start getting boiler replacement quotes.

 There’s a good chance that between additional efficiency and a parts/labour warranty, your boiler essentially, pays for itself!